 12. No Waste

-All of the berry can be used in various ways.
+All of the berries can be used in various ways.
 Once the saponin has been released the used husks can be composted; no plastic waste going to landfill.

 This list is not exhaustive, but as you can see soap nuts have properties that are perfect for those wanting to No Poo.

 The great thing about soap nuts for cleansing hair is that they really don’t have any disadvantages.